For Illinois Renters in Crisis

 If you've talked to your landlord, applied to CSBG through your local Community Action Agency, called DFSS or 211, and there's still a gap — the people in your life often want to help.
 They just don't know there's a situation.
 The Illinois rental assistance landscape has real gaps in 2026, and many working households fall into them: too much income for some programs, not enough income to absorb a single bad month.

-Rent is a category where personal-network fundraising tends to work especially well.
+Rent is a category where personal-network fundraising tends to work especially well — and in Illinois, where rental help is split between Chicago's own programs and a patchier statewide system, a personal-network ask doesn't have to wait for a funding window to reopen.
 People understand the math of housing without explanation.
 A specific, direct ask — "I'm $700 short on this month's rent because my hours got cut" — gets responses faster than vague descriptions of struggle.
 The amount usually feels manageable to people who care about you, especially when several people contribute together.

 Why privacy matters for rent fundraising in Illinois